 - The act or omission giving rise to the derivative claim has been authorised or ratified by the company

-What are the Remedies of a Derivative Claim?
+What Are the Remedies of a Derivative Claim?

 - An injunction preventing prospective or further breaches